 This course covers the fundamentals of security, using simulators to give hands-on experience with servers, routers and other security devices.
 Students learn about different types of attacks, security policy, encryption, access control, PKI, authentication, and cryptography.
 This course covers material necessary to prepare for the CompTIA Security+ certification.
-May be taken four times for recertification.
-Also offered online.
+May be taken four times based on a new version of software.
+Portions of instruction may be offered online; also offered fully online.

-Advisories: CSIS 76 and 177; eligibility for ENGL 111 and 112 or ENSL 110 and 155
+Advisories: CSIS 76 and 177; eligibility for ENGL 1A